Saturday, April 23, 2011

 1983: Stephen Bishop was #1 on the Adult Contemporary chart with "It Might Be You".

-1983: U2 began their War tour at the Carolina Concert For Children benefit in Chapel Hill, North Carolina.
+1983: U2 began the U.S. leg of their War tour at the Carolina Concert For Children benefit at Keenan Stadium in Chapel Hill, North Carolina.

-1983: Thriller spent another week at #1 with Journey's Frontiers at #2 and H2O from Hal & Oates remaining at 3.
-The rest of the Top Ten: Business As Usual from Men At Work, Kilroy Was Here at #5 for Styx, Rio remaining at #6 for Duran Duran, Lionel Richie's debut at #7, Pyromania from Def Leppard at #8, The Final Cut from Pink Floyd moving up to 9 and Toto's classic album IV at #10.
+1983: Thriller spent another week at #1 on the Album chart with Journey's Frontiers at #2 and H2O from Hall & Oates remaining at 3.
+The rest of the Top 10: Business As Usual from Men At Work, Kilroy Was Here at #5 for Styx, Rio remaining at #6 for Duran Duran, Lionel Richie's debut at #7, Pyromania from Def Leppard at #8, The Final Cut from Pink Floyd moving up to 9 and Toto's classic album IV at #10.

 1983: Dexy's Midnight Runners had the new #1 song with "Come On Eileen".
 Michael Jackson was moving up with "Beat It", Styx remained at #3 with "Mr. Roboto" and the Greg Kihn Band's "Jeopardy" was at #4.
-The rest of the Top Ten: "Der Kommissar" from After the Fire moved up to #6, Hall & Oates had #7 with "One On One", Journey remained a #8 with "Separate Ways", David Bowie moved into the top 10 with "Let's Dance" and Thomas Dolby was at #10 with "She Blinded Me With Science".
+The rest of the Top 10: "Der Kommissar" from After the Fire moved up to #6, Hall & Oates had #7 with "One On One", Journey remained at #8 with "Separate Ways", David Bowie moved into the Top 10 with "Let's Dance" and Thomas Dolby was at #10 with "She Blinded Me With Science".

-1988: Iron Maiden topped the UK album charts with Seventh Son of a Seventh Son.
+1988: Iron Maiden topped the U.K. Album chart with Seventh Son of a Seventh Son.

 1988: Gloria Estefan & the Miami Sound Machine moved into the #1 slot on the Adult Contemporary chart with "Anything For You".

-1993: Guns N’ Roses played the first of two shows at Palacio de los Deportes in Mexico City, Mexico.
+1993: Guns N’ Roses played the first of two nights at Palacio de los Deportes in Mexico City, Mexico.

 2001: Coldplay performed at the Music Hall, Aberdeen in Scotland.